OWASP/DevGuide/03-Build/0x11-Cryptography.md

 In general, one should prefer authenticated encryption modes whenever there is a chance that an adversary may have a chance to alter or provide the IV and/or ciphertext that you are attempting to decrypt.
 (A good reason to develop a threat model before you design your encryption.)

 Recommended AE cipher modes are Counter with CBC-MAC (CCM) and Galois/Counter Mode (GCM).
 Both CCM and GCM are NIST approved and patents encumber neither.
 CCM is the simpler of the two and thus less likely to be fraught with side channels in its implementations.
 GCM is supposedly more parallelizable so may provide better throughput (at least when implemented in hardware), but it seems to make many cryptographers nervous because there are so many things to get exactly right.
 [Note to Java developers: Oracle's JDK 7 now supports both CCM and GCM in the SunJCE.
 If you are using an earlier JDK release, you can use Bouncy Castle as your JCE provider.
 In lieu of using an AE cipher mode, you can "wrap" an HMAC around the IV and ciphertext and check its validity before decrypting.
 (The so-called "encrypt-then-MAC" approach.
-[4]) This is the approach that OWASP ESAPI 2.x (Java) has taken when an AE cipher mode is not available; in fact, it is ESAPI 2.x's default mode for symmetric encryption.
+[5]) This is the approach that OWASP ESAPI 2.x (Java) has taken when an AE cipher mode is not available; in fact, it is ESAPI 2.x's default mode for symmetric encryption.
 There is no standard supported AE mode in Microsoft's .NET Framework, however some members of the .NET security team have made a .NET assembly supporting both CCM and GCM modes available [here](http://blogs.msdn.com/b/shawnfa/archive/2009/03/17/authenticated-symmetric-encryption-in-net.aspx "Authenticated Symmetric Encryption in .NET").
+A more complete list of authenticated encryption modes may be found on the [NIST Modes Development page](http://csrc.nist.gov/groups/ST/toolkit/BCM/modes_development.html).

 ###Cipher Padding